 Needing a Halloween writing lesson that builds important ELA skills?
-Here is a Halloween haunted house writing lesson for you!
+Here is a haunted house writing lesson for you!

-Halloween Writing Kids will Scream About
+Halloween Writing Kids Will Scream About

-Halloween Writing: Prewriting
+Prewriting

 This anchor chart helps students when it is time to write their sentences for their Halloween haunted house writing.
 We use this Halloween vocabulary list as a reference.

-Halloween Writing: Process
+Process

 We create our Halloween sentences on this writing template that starts each sentence with “In the Haunted House, I saw a …” For the first four sentences, they have to fill in a word or two from our vocabulary poster.
 For example, “In the Haunted House, I saw a cat on the roof.”

-They also like being able to add the gruesome and spooky Halloween creatures and characters that kids love to their writing and pictures.
+They also like being able to add the gruesome and spooky creatures and characters that kids love to their writing and pictures.

-FREE Haunted House Writing Template
+FREE Halloween Writing: Haunted House

 Halloween Activities Pack